amnafatimaa6-ops/-A-Unified-Computational-and-Theoretical-Treatment-of-Black-Holes-Wormholes-and-White-Holes/Geodesic&GR_Function/README.md

 This notebook numerically solves the geodesic equations of General Relativity to simulate the motion of particles around a non-rotating Schwarzschild black hole.

-The project starts from the Schwarzschild metric, derives the relevant geodesic equations for equatorial motion, converts the second-order equations into a first-order system, and solves them numerically using the fourth-order Runge–Kutta (RK4) method.
+The project starts from the Schwarzschild metric, derives the relevant geodesic equations for equatorial motion, converts the second-order equations into a first-order system, and solves them numerically using the fourth-order Runge--Kutta (RK4) method.

 The resulting trajectories are visualised as orbital paths around the black hole.